Who are we?

 The Pep Band is committed to performing at all home Men’s and Women’s Basketball, Men’s Hockey events, and Women’s Volleyball events.
 The band also travels with the teams for special games and tournaments.
 This includes such events as the annual Beanpot hockey events, the Frozen Fenway Men’s Hockey game, the Men’s and Women’s CAA Basketball Tournament held each year in Baltimore, MD and Washington D.C, and recently the NCAA Men’s March Madness tournament.
 In recent years the band has also been asked to play before Red Sox games at Fenway Park and other corporate sponsored events.

 That sounds like a large time commitment.
 What if I have a busy schedule?

 Each member is not required to play at every event.
 Ideally, most people will play less than half of the total number of events.
-We are of course understanding of any events that conflict with your class schedule.
-People without a good attendance record will not be allowed to run for student council positions.
+We are of course understanding of any conflict with your class or co-op schedules.
+Band members without a good attendance record will not be allowed to run for student council positions.
 For tournaments and other performances with limited seating, priority will be based on a combination of factors including seniority in the ensemble, attendance, and instrumentation needs.

 When does the band rehearse?

-For the majority of September we rehearse twice a week.
+For the majority of the fall semester, we rehearse about once or twice a week usually on Monday evenings.
 In October we rehearse only once a week.
 There may also be a rehearsal or two called in January to welcome new students, or learn new music for the Spring semester.

 Are there auditions?

 There are no auditions for wind instrument players to gain membership to the Pep Band.
-Due to the nature of the instruments, we may need to hold auditions for the rhythm section as too many players will lead to not enough playing time, resulting in a slower learning process, and an overall lesser enjoyment of the ensemble for all players.
+Due to the nature of the instruments, there is usually only two drummers, one bass player, and one guitar per game, we may need to hold auditions for the rhythm section.
+Although currently there are no auditions.

 What instruments are used in the pep band?